jairajrenjith/Line-Art-Generator/README.md

 - Convert it to grayscale
 - Apply Canny edge detection
 - Increase thickness using dilation
-- Save the final output as `results/line_art1.jpg`
+- Save the final output in `results`

 ## How It Works
 1. Convert the input image → **Grayscale**